iAmMrinal0/Facebook-Batch-Class/README.md

 Imagine having 30 requests to get the photos of a user or commenting on different posts where every request takes time and adds overhead to the API calls and the server.
 This class intends to reduce all that to 1 request.

+## Note

+This class was written for Facebook PHP SDK v2.0 and current version is 5.0 so this has not been tested.
+It will be updated if found not to be working.

 ### Usage

 The basic assumption is you have a $facebook variable of the official Facebook class using the Facebook PHP SDK.